Weight loss pills prescribed by doctors

 What are the most common prescription weight loss medications?

-The FDA has approved several medications for long-term weight loss.
+The FDA has approved several medications for the long-term treatment of weight loss pills prescribed by doctors.
 These include semaglutide (Wegovy), tirzepatide (Zepbound), liraglutide (Saxenda), naltrexone-bupropion (Contrave), orlistat (Alli, Xenical), and phentermine-topiramate (Qsymia).

 How do prescription weight loss drugs work?

 These drugs work in different ways.
 They can suppress appetite, make you feel full, or change how your body absorbs fat.
-They are best used with diet and exercise for the best results.
+They are most effective when combined with a balanced diet and regular exercise for optimal results.

 What are the eligibility criteria for prescription weight loss medications?

-To get these medications, you need a BMI of 30 or more.
-Or, if your BMI is 27 or more and you have health issues related to weight.
+To obtain these medications, you must have a BMI of 30 or higher.
+Or, if your BMI is 27 or more, and you have health issues related to weight.
 Your BMI is key in deciding if you can take these drugs.

 What are the latest FDA-approved weight loss pills prescribed by doctors?

 The FDA has recently approved semaglutide (Wegovy) and tirzepatide (Zepbound).
-They are part of the GLP-1 receptor agonist class.
-Studies show they can lead to significant weight loss.
+They belong to the GLP-1 receptor agonist class.
+Studies show they can lead to significant weight loss pills prescribed by doctors.

 How does semaglutide (Wegovy) work for weight loss?